jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## We Need Chambers, Just Not Echo Chambers

-Before we learn to protect ourselves from today's Industrial Age echo chambers, it's important to remember that we're not erasing ideologies.
+Before we learn to protect ourselves from today's Industrial Age ideological echo chambers, it's important to remember that we're not erasing ideologies.
 We're only becoming like mixed-martial artists so we can mix and match policies, techniques, and tools to better solve our everyday pains.

-That means we must not ever judge a tool by its ideological cover.
+That means we must not judge tools by their ideological cover.
 Gas SUVs are sometimes needed, but sometimes EVs are too.
 Occasionally we do need to raise taxes.
 But sometimes we need to cut them.
 GMO food can be bad, but there's also pluses too.
 What tool or technique we choose depends on the pain and the risks and rewards of using a particular solution.

 Some may doubt that our society can follow martial arts and embrace mixed-ideological politics.
 We can.
 Here's another field with a similarly enlightened mix-and-match philosophy.